Where is Camp IHC Located?

 Do you have any introductory programs?

-Indian Head Camp offers Dream Week, a 4 day-3 night introduction to the sleep-away experience.
+Camp IHC offers Dream Week, a 4 day-3 night introduction to the sleep-away experience.
 Dream Week campers are exposed to a broad spectrum of summer activities.
 The program is designed for prospective campers who are entering 2nd and 3rd grades.

 The goal of Dream Week is to help youngsters feel comfortable about their first independent group living experience.
 Dream Week takes place during the regular camping season.